Intracranial Vascular Treatments

 Acute ischemic stroke treatment:

 - In cases of an acute ischemic, endovascular therapy (a minimally invasive procedure to improve blood flow in the brain’s arteries) is performed.
-Depending on the severity of the symptoms, devices such as stents or retrieval/aspiration systems are used to open blocked blood vessels or remove clots.
+Depending on the severity of the symptoms, devices such as stent retrievers/aspiration systems are used to open blocked blood vessels or remove clots.
 Medications that dissolve clots or relax blood vessel spasms can also be injected.
 This restores blood flow to the affected area of the brain, increasing the chance for recovery.

 - There is a very slight risk of an allergic reaction if contrast material is injected.